 You can apply for an informal request to view a residential property file by completing the application form and paying the fee (if applicable):

 The application form can be submitted:

-Note: As per the Government Information (Public Access) Act 2009 (GIPA Act), the above documents listed dated after 1 July 2010 must be made available free of charge.
-Documents dated prior to 1 July 2010 may incur a fee - refer to application fee details on this page.
+- According to the Government Information (Public Access) Act 2009, the documents listed on this page dated after 1 July 2010 must be made available free of charge.
+Documents dated prior to 1 July 2010 will incur a fee - refer to application fee details on this page.

-- Council offers an expediency service if you wish to prioritise your application, however, this incurs a fee.
-You can refer to Council's current fees and charges for details.
+- Council offers an expediency service if you wish to prioritise your application, however, this incurs a fee of $66.

-Enquiries for DA documents for a commercial property need to be made by contacting Council’s Customer Service and Information Team on 02 4474 7344.
+- Enquiries for DA documents for a commercial property need to be made by contacting Council’s Customer Service and Information Team on:

 If you need more information about the informal request to view a residential property file process, please contact our Customer Service and Information Team on: